mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 ### Upgrade to Kafka `2.0.0-0.11.0.0` from `1.1.16-0.10.1.0-beta`

 If you are upgrading your existing service running in strict mode, from `1.1.16-0.10.1.0-beta` to version `2.0.0-0.11.0.0`, set `service_account` and `service_account_secret` in your options.
-Add service_account and service_account_secret options only in Step 1 in [Upgrade Instructions](#upgrade-kafka-from-0.10.2.x-to-0.11.0.0
+Add service_account and service_account_secret options only in Step 2 in [Upgrade Instructions](#upgrade-kafka-from-0.10.2.x-to-0.11.0.0
 ).
-Step 2 and Step 3 will be same.
-Modify Step 1 as follows if you are upgrading in strict mode.
+Step 1, 3 and 4 will be same.
+Modify Step 2 as follows if you are upgrading in strict mode.

     $ cat option.json